Winning games for bounded geodesics in moduli spaces of quadratic differentials: Introduction

-\begin{thm} Let $\Lambda$ denote the simplex of interval exchange transformations $(T,\lambda, \pi)$ with a fixed irreducible permutation $\pi$ defined on the unit interval $[0,1)$.
-Let $E$ consist of those $(T,\lambda,\pi)$ such that $\inf_n n|T^n(p_1)-p_2|>0$, where $p_1,p_2$ are discontinuities of $T$.
-Then $E$ is strong winning hence Schmidt winning.
-It is not absolute winning. \end{thm} Because winning has nice intersection properties we obtain the following result that there are many interval exchange transformations which are bounded and any reordering of the lengths is also bounded. \begin{cor} Let $E$ be as in Theorem~\ref{thm:iet}.
+Because winning has nice intersection properties we obtain the following result that there are many interval exchange transformations which are bounded and any reordering of the lengths is also bounded. \begin{cor} Let $E_B$ be as in Theorem~\ref{thm:iet}.
 Then the set is nonempty.
 In fact, it has full Hausdorff dimension. \end{cor}

-The main theorem we prove from which the other theorems will follow is a one-dimensional version.

-\begin{thm} Let $q$ be a holomorphic quadratic differential on a closed Riemann surface of genus $g>1$.
-Then the set $E$ of directions $\theta$ in the circle $S^1$ such that the Teichm\"uller geodesic defined by $e^{i\theta} q$ stays in a compact set of the corresponding stratum in the moduli space of quadratic differentials is an absolute winning set; hence strong winning. \end{thm}
+The main theorem we prove from which the other theorems will follow is a one-dimensional version. \begin{thm} Let $q$ be a holomorphic quadratic differential on a closed Riemann surface of genus $g>1$.
+Then the set $E$ of directions $\theta$ in the circle $S^1$ with the Euclidean metric such that the Teichm\"uller geodesic defined by $e^{i\theta} q$ stays in a compact set of the corresponding stratum in the moduli space of quadratic differentials is an absolute winning set; hence strong winning. \end{thm}